twitter-archive/iago/README.md

 The Iago servers generate requests to your service.
 Together, all Iago servers generate the specified number of requests per minute.
 A Iago server's `RecordProcessor` object executes your service and maps the transaction to the format required by your service.

-The feeder stops sending data when it runs out of data (reuseFile = false) or the time limit (duration) expires.
-The feeder waits for cachedSeconds*1.2 seconds or until all of its connected servers are idle, whichever comes first.
-Then it sends all connected servers a shutdown message.
-Since the default polling interval is a second, your service has on the average about half a second from the time it receives the last message from the feeder to process all its responses from the server.

-The feeder queries its servers to see how much data they need to maintain cachedSeconds worth of data.
+The feeder polls its servers to see how much data they need to maintain _cachedSeconds_ worth of data.
 That is how we can have many feeders that need not coordinate with each other.

+Ensuring that we go through every last message is important when we are writing traffic summaries in the record processor, especially when the data set is small.
+The parrot feeder shuts down due to running out of time, running out of data, or both.
+When the feeder runs out of data we

+- make sure that all the data in parrot feeder's internal queues are sent to the parrot server
+- make sure all the data held in the parrot servers cache is sent
+- wait until we get a response for all pending messages or until the reads time out

+When the parrot feeder runs out of time (the duration configuration) the data in the feeder's internal queues are ignored, otherwise the same process as above occurs.

 [Top](#Top)